Artisanat

 Traditional Japanese pottery and ceramics

-How are Japanese pottery made?
+How are Japanese pottery pieces made?

-How are these potteries decorated?
+How are these pottery pieces decorated?

-Japanese wood craftsmen
+Japanese wood artisans

 The art of sewing in Japan